WM-SEMERU/SecureReqNet/README.md

 # SecureReqNet

->
 > Maintained by @danaderp.
-Last update: April 2020
+Last update: October 2020
->

-We present a machine learning approach, named *SecureReqNet*, to automatically identify whether issues describe security related content. *SecureReqNet* hinges on the idea of predicting severity on software using vulnerability desciptions [(Han, et al., 2017)](https://ieeexplore.ieee.org/abstract/document/8094415) by incorporating desing principles from AlexNet (Krizhevsky, et al., 2013).
+We present a machine learning approach, named SecureReqNet, to automatically identify whether issues describe security related content.
+SecureReqNet hinges on the idea of predicting severity on software using vulnerability desciptions (Han, et al., 2017) by incorporating desing principles from AlexNet (Krizhevsky, et al., 2013).

 ### Research and Components Roadmap
 - [x] Using Shallow Neural Network to predict security relatedness on issues (or requirements)